olivkoch/gumbel-mcts/README.md

 # gumbel-mcts

-A lightweight and modular Gumbel MCTS implementation.
+A lightweight and numba-accelerated Gumbel MCTS implementation.

 Optimized for speed!
 Generates hundreds of thousands of sims / sec. :rocket: